Pedro-J/repo-game-of-three/game-of-three/readme.md

 - You must have JAVA 8 or more and Docker installed on your machine.
 - An application uses gradle to manage dependencies and build.
 - The data is stored on a memory database, so it is not necessary to download any database.
 - The project uses docker to download and start the redis into a container, it is used as the message broker.
+- The application's tomcat runs on port 8080 and redis on 6379, those ports must be available.

 If you don't have docker follow the link:

 windows -> https://docs.docker.com/docker-for-windows/install/